illinois-r/uiucthemes/README.md

 # UIUC Themes for R Markdown (`uiucthemes`)

-The **uiucthemes** package includes my collection of UIUC-themed templates for presentations, journal articles, and exam templates.
+The `uiucthemes` package includes a collection of UIUC-themed templates for presentations, journal articles, and exam templates.

 Included in the package are:

   - `beamer_illinois`: Illinois colored header boxes
   - `beamer_orange`: Minimialist slides with a color preference to orange.
+  - `beamer_mil`: Beamer Market Information Lab (MIL)
   - `latex_journal_report`: initial implementation of a journal entry for a class.

+Screenshots of each template are included in package overview vignette.

 ## `beamer_illinois` - Example